robotlolita/robotlolita.github.io/_posts/2013-06-28-promises-considered-harmful.md

-It's also interesting to note that, while you lose some performance from the mandatory asynchronous resolution of Promises/A+, you get something that's saner overall in the JavaScript environment, when working with larger dependency chains.
+It's also interesting to note that, while you lose some performance from the mandatory asynchronous resolution of Promises/A+, you get something that's less prone to breaking in the JavaScript environment, when working with larger dependency chains.
 Since JavaScript doesn't have [Tail Call Optimisation](https://en.wikipedia.org/wiki/Tail_call), you can easily run into a `Stack Overflow` error when applying